Perturbed-History Exploration in Stochastic Linear Bandits: SETTING

-A \emph{stochastic linear bandit} \cite{dani08stochastic,rusmevichientong10linearly,abbasi-yadkori11improved} is an online learning problem where the learning agent acts by pulling arms, each of which is associated with a feature vector.
-The reward of the arm is drawn i.i.d.\ conditioned on its feature vector.
-In particular, let $K$ denote the number of arms, $x_i \in \realset^d$ be the \emph{feature vector} of arm $i \in [K]$, and $\theta \in \realset^d$ be an unknown \emph{parameter vector}.
-Then the \emph{reward} of arm $i$ in round $t \in [n]$, $Y_{i, t}$, is drawn i.i.d.\ from a distribution with mean $\mu_i = x_i\T \theta$.
-The agent acts as follows.
-In round $t$, it \emph{pulls} arm $I_t \in [K]$ and observes $Y_{I_t, t}$.
+A \emph{stochastic linear bandit} \cite{dani08stochastic,rusmevichientong10linearly,abbasi-yadkori11improved} is an online learning problem where the learning agent sequentially pulls arms, each of which is associated with a feature vector.
+Let $K$ be the number of arms, $x_i \in \realset^d$ be the \emph{feature vector} of arm $i \in [K]$, and $\theta_\ast \in \realset^d$ be an unknown \emph{parameter vector}.
+The \emph{reward} of arm $i$ in round $t \in [n]$, $Y_{i, t}$, is drawn i.i.d.\ from a distribution of that arm with mean $\mu_i = x_i\T \theta_\ast$.
+The learning agent acts as follows.
+In round $t$, it \emph{pulls} arm $I_t \in [K]$ and receives reward $Y_{I_t, t}$.
 The agent aims to maximize its \emph{expected cumulative reward} in $n$ rounds.
-To simplify notation, we let $X_t = x_{I_t}$ be the feature vector of the pulled arm in round $t$ and $Y_t = Y_{I_t, t}$ be its reward.
+To simplify exposition, we denote by $X_t = x_{I_t}$ and $Y_t = Y_{I_t, t}$ the feature vector of the pulled arm in round $t$ and its reward, respectively.

-We assume that arm $1$ is a unique \emph{optimal arm}, that is $\mu_1 > \max_{i > 1} \mu_i$.
+Without loss of generality, we assume that arm $1$ is \emph{optimal}, that is $\mu_1 > \max_{i > 1} \mu_i$.
 Let $\Delta_i = \mu_1 - \mu_i$ denote the \emph{gap} of arm $i$.
 Maximization of the expected cumulative reward in $n$ rounds is equivalent to minimizing the \emph{expected $n$-round regret},

 We make several additional assumptions.
 First, rewards are bounded in $[0, 1]$, that is $Y_{i, t} \in [0, 1]$ for any arm $i$ and round $t$.
-This is standard.
-Second, the last feature is a \emph{bias term}, that is $x_i(d) = 1$ for all arms $i$.
+This assumption is standard.
+Second, the last feature is a \emph{bias term}, $x_i(d) = 1$ for all arms $i$.
 This is without loss of generality, since such a feature can be always added.
 Finally, the feature vectors of the last $d$ arms are a basis in $\realset^d$.
-This is again without loss of generality, since the arms can be reordered to satisfy this.
+This is without loss of generality, since the arms can be always reordered to satisfy this.

-\section{Perturbed-History Exploration}
+\section{PERTURBED-HISTORY EXPLORATION}